ArmineKhanan/Stock_Analysis/README.md

 # Stock Analysis
 ## Overview of Project
 Steve's parents are passionate about green energy and are eager to invest all their money into DAQO New Energy Corporation.
 Yet, they decided to seek advice from Steve, who graduated with his finance degree not long ago.
-The letter, in his turn, applied to us for assistance in analysis.
+The latter, in his turn, applied to us for assistance in analysis.
 We solved the problem using an extension to Excel, built to automate tasks: Visual Basic for Applications, usually referred to as VBA.

 Steve is happy.
-But to do a little more research for his parents, Steve wants to expand the dataset to include the entire stock market over the last few years.
+But to do a little more research for his parents, he wants to expand the dataset to include the entire stock market over the last few years.
 Although our code works well for a dozen stocks, it might take a long time to execute for thousands of them.

 In this challenge, we will edit and refactor our initial solution code.
 Afterward, we plan to determine whether refactoring our code made the VBA script run faster.